jwise/x1-expander/doc/software.md

   will not attempt to autofocus.
 * Home the bed before printing, and then move the toolhead out of the way, move the bed up, and focus on or slightly beyond the bed.
-* If using a macro lens, you probably want to stop the aperture down more than you think.
+* If using a macro / zoom lens, you probably want to stop the aperture down more than you think to achieve a usably wide depth of field.
 * You probably do not want to shoot 800 RAW photos, so if you normally shoot RAW, remember to set the camera to JPEG only...
 * Unsurprisingly, smaller layer heights result in "smoother" time lapses.